jianhuizhai/Tools/README.md

 * jogInteraction_isotropic.py is used to calculate elastic interaction energy of jog pair by using isotropic properties.

 * rotation.py is used to rotate atoms along x axis by a specified degree.
 Details information see the code.

+* deleteUselessFolderDumpfile.py is used to delete useless dumpfiles in seperate folders (useful in calculating point distribution energy)